-Italy quake death toll hits 267, state funeral planned
+Italy quake death toll hits 281, state funeral planned

 Hardly a single building was left unscathed in Amatrice, which was last year voted one of the most beautiful old towns in Italy and is famous for its local cuisine.

-"Amatrice will have to be razed to the ground," said mayor Sergio Pirozzi.
+"Amatrice will have to be razed to the ground," said mayor Pirozzi, who urged youngsters not to leave the area, saying that would mean the end of their community.

+"No night can last so long that the sun never rises again.
+I am convinced that Amatrice will rise again.
+We owe it to the people who died here."

 Prime Minister Matteo Renzi has declared a state of emergency for the region, allowing the government to release an immediate 50 million euros ($56 million) for the relief work.